 - No-Rethread Simply Safe Adjust Harness System allows the headrest and harness to adjust together in one motion

-- Choose the perfect headrest height from 10 positions to get the safest fit for your child as they grow
+- Choose the perfect headrest height from 10 positions to get the safest fit for your growing child

 The Smart Parent’s Guide to Buying a Low-Cost Convertible Car Seat